 Apply to Grady DC Field Study and Internship Program

 Applications open in August of each year.
-Applications for Summer 2020 are due by 5pm, Thursday, January 16, 2020.
+Applications for Summer 2024 are due Friday, November 10th, 2023.

 Joseph Watson, Jr. is the program Director and Faculty for the Grady DC Field Study and Internship Program.
 Watson is the inaugural Carolyn Caudell Tieger Professor of Public Affairs Communications at Grady College.
 In this role, Watson oversees the first program in the nation to provide students with practical training in the strategy and practice of public affairs communications focused on public policy and politics.